 “It’s part of my Agency Project,” Iris explained, trying to eat and talk at the same time.
 “And I speak to Claire every night before I go to bed.”

-Dr. Kayn gave her an irritated glare.
+Dr. Kayn gave her an irritated glare as he cut his pancakes.
 “Talking to Claire is different than seeing her.”
-He took a deep breath before asking, “What exactly is your Project about?”
+He took a deep breath before inquiring, “I know I should have asked earlier this spring, but what exactly is your Project about?”

-“I’m finding faults with the Agency Simulations,” she explained, confused as to why he was so interested in her work all of a sudden.
+“I’m finding faults with the Agency Instruction Simulations,” Iris explained, confused as to why he was so interested in her work all of a sudden.
 “Normally, they are for strategy training, programmed to act in accordance with Protocol.
 In the one I was just running, I play a convict trying to escape from prison.
-My goal is to find holes in the security.”
+My goal is to find holes in their security.”

 “Is there another Simulation that you can try and fix?
 It seems a little obsessive to repeat the same situation over and over again.”